DGAP-Public Voting Rights: Amadeus FiRe AG (english) () | aktiencheck.de

 dpa-AFX

-DGAP Voting Rights Announcement: Amadeus FiRe AG Amadeus FiRe AG: Release according to Article 26, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution
+DGAP Voting Rights Announcement: Amadeus FiRe AG Correction of a release from 10.02.2017, 17:36 CET/CEST - Amadeus FiRe AG: Release according to Article 26, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution

 The issuer is solely responsible for the content of this announcement.